top of page

 If I asked your friends or colleagues to describe you, they would likely use words like "rock," "anchor," or "powerhouse."
 You are the one who handles the crisis.
 You organize the logistics, anticipate the problems, and get the job done without needing to be asked.

 You probably pride yourself on being "low maintenance."
 You hate "needing" things.
 In fact, the very idea of relying on someone else might send a subtle shiver of anxiety down your spine.
-You have a deep, unshakeable belief that if you want it done right (and if you want to be safe), you have to do it yourself.
+You have a deep, unshakeable belief that if you want it done right, and if you want to be safe, you have to do it yourself.

 Not just "need a nap" exhausted.
 You feel a hollow, vibrating weariness in your bones.
 You feel a profound loneliness, even when you are surrounded by people who love you.
 And when you finally do have a moment to rest, you often find that you can't.
 Your brain keeps spinning, constantly scanning for the next thing you need to handle.

-And it is not a personality trait.
+It is not a personality trait.
 It is a trauma response.

 Table of Contents